 So you want fiction genres?
 I’ve got fiction genres.
 The first list includes most of the popular and recognized genres and subgenres of fiction.
 Note that some subgenres of one basic genre will overlap with other subgenres of other basic genres.
 There’s no established consensus of what constitutes a “fiction genre,” so this list may change as I see fit.
-In deference to wiki, I excluded the categories of “Young Adult” and “Graphic Novel” from the first list of fiction genres: “Genre should not be confused with age category, by which literature may be classified as either adult, young-adult, or children’s.
+In deference to wiki, I excluded the categories of “Young Adult” and “Graphic Novel” from the first list of fiction genres: “Genre should not be confused with age category, by which literature may be classified as either adult, new-adult, young-adult, or children’s.
 They also must not be confused with format, such as graphic novel or picture book.
 The distinctions between genres and categories are flexible and loosely defined, often with subgroups.” -wiki

 We’ll start with what I consider the 2 broadest fiction genres.
 Not all fiction falls under these two labels- in fact, I’d say most fiction does not.
 But I included these at the top of my list to represent the extremes of a spectrum: